niral261/DPDzero/README.md

-# Workplace Vibe
+# Workplace Vibe 🚀

-## Project Overview
+## Project Overview 📝
-Workplace Vibe is a full-stack application designed to collect, analyze, and visualize employee feedback and sentiment trends within an organization.
-It consists of a Python FastAPI backend and a React frontend.
+Workplace Vibe is a comprehensive platform designed to foster a positive and productive work environment by enabling continuous feedback, sentiment analysis, and transparent activity tracking within organizations.
+The system empowers both employees and managers to share feedback, monitor sentiment trends, and maintain a log of workplace activities, all through an intuitive web interface.

 ---

+## Features ✨
+- 👥 **Employee & Manager Roles:** Distinct dashboards and permissions for employees and managers.
+- 💬 **Feedback System:** Employees and managers can give, request, and acknowledge feedback.
+- 📈 **Sentiment Analysis:** Automatic sentiment tagging of feedback for trend visualization.
+- 🕵️‍♂️ **Activity Logging:** All significant actions are logged for transparency and analytics.
+- 🔒 **Secure Authentication:** Token-based authentication for secure access.
+- 🖥️ **Modern UI:** Responsive React frontend for a seamless user experience.

+---

-## Stack
+## Technology Stack 🛠️
 - **Frontend:** React (JavaScript)
 - **Backend:** FastAPI (Python)
 - **Database:** SQLite (via SQLAlchemy ORM)